Jason Russell House

 The Aftermath

-Smith, in his address of 1864, citing as his sources Col. Thomas Russell and Mrs. Lydia Russell Teel (both being grandchildren of the fallen Jason Russell) reported that “Our people gathered up the Americans who were killed in and about the house, and laid them side by side in the south room, and when Mrs. Russell came back to her home she found them there, weltering in their own blood, her husband and eleven others.
+Speaking in 1864, Samuel Smith reported that “[o]ur people gathered up the Americans who were killed in and about the house, and laid them side by side in the south room, and when Mrs. Russell came back to her home she found them there, weltering in their own blood, her husband and eleven others.
 She said that the blood in the room was almost ankle deep.
 The house itself was riddled with bullets, and the marks of them in many places are still visible.
-The same blood-stained floor remained on that room till a year ago.”
+The same blood-stained floor remained on that room till a year ago” - that is, until 1863.

 A plain obelisk of New Hampshire granite was later raised above the grave.
 The inscription on the monument reads:

-The nine others, forgotten at the time the monument was erected, have since been identified as: John Bacon, Amos Mills, Jonathan Parker, Nathan Chamberlain of Needham, William Flint, Thomas Hadley, Abednego Ramsdell of Lynn, Elias Haven of Dedham and Benjamin Pierce of Salem.
+The nine others, forgotten at the time that the monument was erected, have since been identified as: John Bacon, Amos Mills, Jonathan Parker, and Nathan Chamberlain of Needham; William Flint, Thomas Hadley, and Abednego Ramsdell of Lynn; Elias Haven of Dedham; and Benjamin Pierce of Salem.

 See also